szczepan13/req-task/README.md

 **Challenge #4**

 Management wants to have some query searcher in their site.
-It looks like that:
+When user will pass this kind of string:

 ```
 term:value term2:"value2" term3:"value value" term4:"value : value : value"
 ```

-what gives:
+he should get:
 ```
 [
 	"term" => "value",